cashewna/notes/src/pages/courses/genc3004/07-risk-management.md

 If you are married and don't have one - then the laws of intestacy may end up screwing your family!

-### Signing the Will
-- If incorrectly executed (signed) then it is invalid
-- You must sign the document
-- Your signature 'witnessed' by two people

 ### Dying intestate
 Dying 'intestate' means you died without a valid will.